wonjun-seo/cosmos/_labs/lab01.md

 **Mac**

 - The installation will start automatically and may take some time.
-However, there's a faster method available (Homebrew).
+However, there's a faster method available <a href ="https://brew.sh/">(Homebrew)</a> .
 If the estimated time exceeds 10 minutes, please let us know.

 **Windows**